 Postage can form a high proportion of the cost of a mailing campaign so it is important to weigh the mailing piece to accurately calculate the total postal costs.
 In some cases the fulfillment house will pay the postage as part of the service but they will usually ask you to pay up front for this part of the cost.

-Decide whether you want to send your mailing First Class, Second Class, Mailsort 2 or Mailsort 3 - you can save up to 30% on postage by using Mailsort from Royal Mail.
+Decide whether you want to send your mailing First Class, Second Class, Mailsort 2 or Mailsort 3 – you can save up to 30% on postage by using Mailsort from Royal Mail.
 The fulfilment house will discuss the options with you.
 Generally Mailsort requires a minimum number of items to be posted at one time as it is a bulk discount.